slatedocs/slate/source/includes/_integration.md

 ### The Headers of Decision Group

-In the headers of group message, there is an important value you have to notice: *correlation_id*, which is the identifier of the request-response interactive.
+In the headers of group message, there is an important value must notice: *correlation_id*, which is the identifier of the request-response interactive.
-Which means when you want to send a response to the broker, your reply must have the same correlation id in its headers
+This means when you want to send a response to the broker, your reply must have the same correlation id in its headers

 <aside class="notice">